 As the classes are extensive, no homework will be given during the regular session.
 A portfolio of finished work will be assigned and due on the exam date for the class.

 No text.
-Students must have their own transportation to painting sites.
 Bring a large water container, folding chair or blanket to the first class.
 A kit of materials will be provided.

 RECOMMENDED READING PRIOR TO THE CLASS: